joansalto/annotetis/README.md

 ### How it's made?

-It's made with HTML, JavaScript (JQuery) and CSS to create the web extension.
+It's made with HTML, JavaScript and CSS to create the web extension.
 We use FireBase to manage the Data Base.

 ### How it works?